 It should, for instance, allow you to create multiple SLA policies, as well as configure the accompanying system notifications to ensure consistent all-round compliance.

 The best IT help desks on the market support a wide range of relevant third-party app integrations.

 Apart from the standard e-commerce platforms, they embed with popular business applications, such as CRMs, marketing automation tools, and hardware and software asset management solutions.

 Consequently, they form a tightly knit data exchange ecosystem, which then helps MSPs streamline their services and customer interactions accordingly.

 Therefore, to capitalize on such privileges, you need to prioritize the ticketing solutions that are not only compatible with your current system tools, but also happen to provide a host of relevant pre-built integrations.

-7 Best Free Open-Source Ticketing Systems for MSPs
+7 Best Free Open-Source MSP Ticketing Systems

 While we’ve mentioned quite a number of desirable software features, it has to be admitted that there are two particularly outstanding characteristics that turn out to be the most attractive.
-In other words, they are the two ultimate features that the bulk of MSPs tend to want in their help desk systems.
+In other words, they are the two ultimate features that the bulk of MSPs tend to want in their help desk ticketing systems.